 If you have recently been in a car accident and subsequently developed headaches, you should seek medical advice and evaluation immediately if you have not already done so.
 Headaches are a symptom of some serious and life-threatening head and neck injuries, therefore time is of the essence.
 A car accident can be traumatic on the body, even if the car accident was only a minor one.
 In response to the emotional impact of an accident, bodies can produce an increased amount of adrenaline.
 According to Medical News Today, this adrenaline rush can have several effects including the following:

 - Decreasing our bodies’ ability to feel pain

 - Temporarily increasing our strength

 - Increasing our ability to mentally focus

 If you experienced a headache following a car accident, you may have the right to receive compensation for your injuries and losses.
-Contact our experienced personal injury attorneys today at Fletcher Law Office at (816) 631-2868 for a free evaluation of your car accident case.
+Contact our experienced auto accident attorneys today at Fletcher Law Office at (816) 631-2868 for a free evaluation of your car accident case.

 Types and Causes of Headaches from Car Accidents

 In many cases, it can be challenging for a medical professional to determine what exactly is causing your headache after a car accident.
 There can be a variety of serious head injuries that could potentially cause headaches.
 Some of the causes of headaches after a car accident can include: